datacarpentry/image-processing/_episodes/09-contours.md

 contour, stored in the variable `c`.

-Inside the loop, we pass the current contour `c` to the `cv2.boundingRect()` method, and we receive a tuple of four values as in return: the x and y coordinates of the upper-left corner of the bounding box, and the width and height of the box.
+Inside the loop, we pass the current contour `c` to the `cv2.boundingRect()` function, and we receive a tuple of four values as in return: the x and y coordinates of the upper-left corner of the bounding box, and the width and height of the box.
 We store these in the `(x, y, w, h)` tuple.

-Then, we draw a solid white rectangle on the mask image, corresponding to the bounding box, with the `cv2.rectangle()` method call.
-It has been a while since we have used this method, so let us review the parameters we pass in.
+Then, we draw a solid white rectangle on the mask image, corresponding to the bounding box, with the `cv2.rectangle()` function call.
+It has been a while since we have used this function, so let us review the parameters we pass in.
 First, `mask` is the image we will draw the rectangles on.
 Next is a tuple with the coordinates of the upper-left corner of the rectangle, `(x, y)`.
 Next, we provide a tuple with the coordinates of the lower-right corner of the rectangle, `(x + w, y + h)`; note how we add the width and height of the rectangle to the previous coordinates.
-Next, we pass in the color for the rectangle, white in this case.
-Finally, we pass in `-1`, which tells the method to draw a filled rectangle.
+Then, we pass in the color for the rectangle, white in this case.
+Finally, we pass in `-1`, which tells the function to draw a filled rectangle.

 The program does not display the finished mask image, but if we were to examine